-Map 66: Demographics and Environmental Health (Familial Status), Region HUD Affirmatively Furthering Fair Housing Data and Mapping Tool
+Map 66: Demographics and Environmental Health (Familial Status), Region

-Racial differences are more pronounced at the regional level, with an Environmental Health Index value of 44.24 for White residents versus 35.39 for Black residents, 36.59 for Hispanic residents, 38.50 for Asian or Pacific Islander residents, and 42.1 for Native American residents.
-Regionally, residents living below the poverty line experience similar environmental health conditions, with index values of 42.92 for White residents, 29.96 for Black residents, 34.45 for Hispanic residents, 34.19 for Asian or Pacific Islander residents, and 35.99 for Native American residents.
+Racial differences in the Environmental Health Index are more pronounced at the regional level, with values of 44.24 for White residents versus 35.39 for Black residents, 36.59 for Hispanic residents, 38.50 for Asian or Pacific Islander residents, and 42.19 for Native American residents.
+Regionally, residents living below the poverty line experience similar environmental health conditions, with index values of 42.92 for White residents, 29.66 for Black residents, 34.45 for Hispanic residents, 34.19 for Asian or Pacific Islander residents, and 35.99 for Native American residents.

 For all populations, the index values have improved dramatically since 2019.
-This is likely in part to a reduced number of commuters resulting from the COVID-19 pandemic.
+This may be because the COVID-19 pandemic reduced the number of commuters.

 ii.
-For the protected class groups HUD has provided data, describe how disparities in access to environmentally healthy neighborhoods relate to residential living patterns in the jurisdiction and region.
+For the protected class groups for which HUD has provided data, describe how disparities in access to environmentally healthy neighborhoods relate to residential living patterns in the jurisdiction and region.

 As explained above, disparities in Environmental Health Index values are most pronounced at the regional level.
-The more suburban and rural areas of Loudoun and Prince William Counties-which are also disproportionately White-have the highest access to environmentally healthy neighborhoods.
-Washington, D.C., followed closely by Arlington and Alexandria, have much larger populations of non-White residents and have the lowest access to environmentally healthy neighborhoods.
+The more suburban and rural areas of Loudoun and Prince William Counties-also disproportionately White-have the most access to environmentally healthy neighborhoods.
+Washington, D.C., followed closely by Arlington and Alexandria, have much larger populations of non-White residents and have the least access to environmentally healthy neighborhoods.
 Regional values, incorporating suburban and rural areas, are about three times as high as those in urban areas.

 In Prince William County, Black, Asian, and Hispanic residents are concentrated in Manassas and the area north of Prince William Forest Park.
-This is also where the majority of non-US-born residents live.
-These areas have the lowest EHI values of the county, with most census tract values ranging from 20 to 40.
-The area between these two regions, roughly Westchester, has an average EHI value of 40 to 50.
+This is also where the majority of the county's non-US-born residents live.
+These areas have the lowest Environmental Health Index values of the county, with most census tract values ranging from 20 to 40.
+The area between these two regions, roughly Westchester, has an average value of 40 to 50.
 The population is disproportionately White.
-The areas of Prince William County with the highest EHI values, ranging from 70 to 80, are the areas of Waterfall, Bull Run Mountain Estates, and Broad Run.
+The areas of Prince William County with the highest values, ranging from 70 to 80, are Waterfall, Bull Run Mountain Estates, and Broad Run.
 These areas are over 80 percent White.

 Overall, Environmental Health Index values are significantly higher in suburban and rural areas, like Loudoun, Prince William, Fairfax, and Montgomery Counties, which are disproportionately White and, to a lesser extent, Asian or Pacific Islander.
-More urban areas, specifically D.C. proper, have much higher percentages of Black and Hispanic residents and lower access to environmentally healthy neighborhoods.
+More urban areas, specifically D.C. proper, have much higher percentages of Black and Hispanic residents and less access to environmentally healthy neighborhoods.
 Within these urban areas, however, it does not appear that index values are correlated with race.